This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Return to the emergency department if:

-- You or your child hit your head or face during a bicycle accident.
+- Your child hit his head or face during a bicycle accident.

-- You or your child may have broken bones caused by a bicycle accident.
+- Your child may have broken bones caused by a bicycle accident.

-- You or your child vomits or coughs up blood after a bicycle accident.
+- Your child vomits or coughs up blood after a bicycle accident.

 Contact your healthcare provider if:

 - You have questions or concerns about bicycle safety.

 What you need to know before you buy a bicycle for your child:

 - Make sure the bicycle is the right size.
 Your child should be able to stand on flat feet with one leg on each side of the bicycle.
 A gap of 1 to 3 inches should be between your child and the top bar.
 He should be able to hold the handlebars without having to lean forward.
 He should also be able to hold the hand brakes.